Birth Year

 If one spouse has not worked long enough—at least 10 years to accrue the minimum of 40 credits needed to be eligible for benefits—she can still claim benefits as a spouse.
 But she must wait until her husband claims his Social Security benefit before she can claim a spousal benefit based on his earnings record.

-If the spouse with the bigger benefit dies first, the larger benefit –the husband’s $2,400 per month in this example--will continue as the survivor benefit and the wife’s smaller retirement benefit of $1,200 per month will disappear.
+If the spouse with the bigger benefit dies first, the larger benefit –the husband’s $2,400 per month in this example— would continue as the survivor benefit and the wife’s smaller retirement benefit of $1,200 per month would disappear.
 The major goal of most couple’s claiming strategy should be based on creating the largest possible survivor benefit.

-There is an additional claiming option for married couples where at least one spouse is born before 1954.
-Once one spouse files for Social Security, the other spouse, who is at least 66 years old and who was born before 1954, can file a “restricted claim for spousal benefits” and collect half of the other spouse’s FRA amount while allowing his or her own retirement benefit to continue to grow up until age 70 and then switch to the bigger benefit.
+Until last year, there was an additional claiming option available for married couples where at least one spouse was born before 1954.
+Once one spouse filed for Social Security, the other spouse, who was at least 66 years old and who was born before 1954, could file a “restricted claim for spousal benefits” and collect half of the other spouse’s FRA amount while allowing his or her own retirement benefit to continue to grow up until age 70 and then switch to the bigger benefit.

-Also, like the married couple above, an eligible divorced spouse could file a restricted claim for spousal benefits on her ex-husband’s earnings record if she were born on or before January 1, 1954.
-That would allow her to collect half of her ex-husband’s FRA amount while her own retirement benefit would continue to grow up until age 70 when she would switch to her own maximum benefit.
+Also, like the married couple above, an eligible divorced spouse who was born on or before January 1, 1954, could have filed a restricted claim for spousal benefits on her ex‐husband’s earnings record.
+In the past, that would have allowed her to collect half of her ex‐husband’s FRA amount while her own retirement benefit would continue to grow up until age 70 when she would switch to her own maximum benefit.
+But as all eligible individuals who were born before 1954 are now at least 70 years old—the age when one can claim maximum Social Security retirement benefits—this strategy is no longer valid.

-When it comes to filing for Social Security, divorced spouses have an advantage over married couples.
-A divorced spouse who was married at least 10 years, has been divorced at least two years and who is currently single can claim benefits on an ex’s earnings record even if the ex has not yet claimed benefits.
+When it comes to filing for Social Security, divorced spouses have one advantage over married couples.
+A divorced spouse who was married at least 10 years, has been divorced at least two years and who is currently single can claim benefits on an ex’s earnings record even if the ex has not yet claimed benefits—assuming that spousal benefit amount is larger than her own retirement benefit.
 Both former spouses must be at least 62 years old.
-This is known as being an “independently entitled ex-spouse”.
+This is known as being an “independently entitled ex‐spouse”.

 Widows, widowers and surviving ex‐spouses have more flexibility than other Social Security beneficiaries because retirement benefits and survivor benefits represent two different pots of money.
 A surviving spouse or surviving ex‐spouse can choose one benefit first and switch to the other benefit later if it results in a large monthly benefit, regardless of year of birth.